MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/overview-service-level-agreements.md

 ### Configure SLAs

-Configuring SLAs includes the complete process of creating SLA KPIs, SLAs, and then applying the SLAs that you have created.
+Configuring SLAs includes the process of creating SLA KPIs, SLAs, and then applying the SLAs that you have created.

 #### Create SLA KPIs